JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT-1 LAMP STACK IMPLEMENTATION/project-1.md

 ![securityGroup](./images/secgrp2.PNG)

 From an AWS account create an EC2 Ubuntu instance.
-During the creation select the create new key pair buttonn in the key pair header of the creation options.
+During the creation select the create new key pair button in the key pair header of the creation options.
 I saved this file to my local laptop.
 (I will need to change permissions on it in the next step.

   * The keypair is need to securely connect to the new EC2 instance from my local computer.